 - This sticky orange cauliflower recipe tastes best when eaten right away.
 However, leftovers can be stored in an airtight container for 3-5 days.
 Reheat in the microwave for 1-2 minutes on high.

 If you’re specifically visiting this page to plan your Super Bowl menu, you might want to also check out:

 - Lighter Spinach Artichoke Dip with Greek Yogurt

 If you make this recipe, I’d love to hear how you like it!
 Please rate/review using the stars on the recipe card or in the comments section.

 - 1 head cauliflower - chopped into florets

 - 1/2 cup unsweetened almond milk - can sub cow's milk

-- 1/2 cup gluten-free all purpose flour - can sub regular flour
+- 1/2 cup all purpose flour - can sub gluten free all purpose if needed

 - 1/4 cup freshly squeezed orange juice